hego-team/.github/profile/README.md

 ## 🤝 Contributing

 Hey!
-We're glad you're thinking about contributing to Meilisearch!
+We're glad you're thinking about contributing to Hegosearch!
 Feel free to pick an issue labeled as `good first issue` and  ask any question you need.
 Some points might not be clear, and we are available to help you!

 ### 🔩 Others